themue/hugo-docker/README.md

 # Hugo Docker

 Simple way to run Hugo generating pages served by a nginx in a Docker container.
-The content is pulled periodically out of a GitHub repository.
+The content is pulled periodically out of any Git repository.
 Hugo then rebuilds the site.

 The repository is passed by the variable `SITE_REPOSITORY`, the branch by `SITE_BRANCH`.
 The default branch is `master`.
 This way alternative configurations or work in progress can be tested in special containers.

 ## Building